-Rewriting personal history by inventing racist roads not takenDecember 4th, 2012 in Psychology & Psychiatry /
+Rewriting personal history by inventing racist roads not takenDecember 4, 2012 in Medicine & Health / Psychology & Psychiatry

 In 2008, research showed that expressing support for Barack Obama increased people's comfort in subsequently saying or doing things that might be considered racist.
 Researchers argued that endorsing a black political figure made people feel as if they had "non-racist credentials" that reduced their concern about subsequently seeming prejudiced.
 Now this same research group has identified a mental trick that people play to convince themselves that they have these same non-racist credentials: convincing themselves that they were presented with but passed up opportunities to act in racially insensitive ways in the past.